It contains the following topics:

 With the contract template and your Contractbook connection with HubSpot ready, we can begin setting up the automation flow.

 - Click on Automations tab located in the top menu and then choose My automations from the left-hand sidebar.

-- You will see a few recommended predefined automation flows that you can select and use.
-In order to create your own, click Create new button from the upper right-hand corner.
+- You will see a few predefined automation flows to select and use.
+To create your own, click Create new button from the upper right-hand corner.

 How can I configure the trigger event?

 The first thing you need to do is to set the trigger event which must occur in order for the automation to be executed.